-Click here for the MSt Oriental Studies Canvas page.
+Click here for the MSt Syriac Studies Canvas page.

-The Examination Regulations relating to this course are available at https://examregs.admin.ox.ac.uk/Regulation?code=mosinoriestud.
+The Examination Regulations relating to this course are available at 2019-20, Master of Studies in Syriac Studies (ox.ac.uk).
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.

-30. MASTER OF PHILOSOPHY IN TIBETAN AND HIMALAYAN STUDIES
+31. MASTER OF PHILOSOPHY IN TIBETAN AND HIMALAYAN STUDIES

-Course Director - Dr George FitzHerbert
+Course Director - Dr George FitzHerbert (Michaelmas)

-Throughout the course, attendance at weekly presentations of work in progress by doctoral students of Tibetan Studies, and lectures given by visiting scholars, will be strongly recommended.
+Throughout the course, attendance at the weekly presentations of work in progress by doctoral students of Tibetan Studies, and lectures given by visiting scholars, will be strongly recommended.

 In addition, students are expected to attend occasional guest lectures in Tibetan & Himalayan Studies.
-Students are also encouraged to attend other relevant events, such as the Faculty's methodology seminars, the Lingyin lectures on Buddhism, and lectures organised by the Oxford Centre for Buddhist Studies.
+Students are also encouraged to attend further relevant events, such as the Faculty's methodology seminars, the Lingyin lectures on Buddhism, and lectures organised by the Oxford Centre for Buddhist Studies.
 These and other events will be announced in a weekly email by the course coordinator.

-As a general guideline, students can expect to attend 5 hours of language classes, 3 hours of text classes, 2 hours of lectures, 2 hours of graduate seminars, and 1 hour for a tutorial per week, with some variation according to the term and the stage in the course, and on how much language has already been acquired.
+Students can expect to attend 5 hours of language classes, 5 hours of text classes, 2 hours of lectures, 2 hours of graduate seminars, and 1 hour for a tutorial per week, with some variation according to how much language has been taught.

 In Michaelmas Term, students will attend 5 hours of Tibetan language classes per week.
 The teaching will be based primarily on Nicolas Tournadre and Sangda Dorje's Manual of Standard Tibetan (Ithaca, Snow Lion Publications, 2003).
 It is expected that, within the first week, students will have grasped the essential features of Tibetan phonology, and learned the alphabet and the principles of syllable structure.
 The remaining weeks of term will cover lessons 1 to 10 of the Manual.
 Homework will consist of completing the grammar exercises that follow each lesson.
 There will also be a brief vocabulary and grammar test each week.
 Students will also be expected to read a number of Englishlanguage works by way of general background to the region, and to attend a series of weekly lectures entitled Introduction to Tibetan History and Civilisation.
 They will also be encouraged to attend a series of introductory lectures on Buddhism.
-In consultation with their course director, students may also be asked to write one of their eight tutorial essays this term.